 Victoria College Takes Over Drumglass House

-In 1922, Victoria College purchased Drumglass House in order to expand its grounds.
+In 1922, Victoria College purchased Drumglass House to expand its grounds.
 Vitaglass, the Great Hall and the Headmistress’s house were added in the late 1920s.
-While the house itself has not changed a great deal, it has been modernized to provide top notch facilities to the boarders.
+While the house has not changed much, it has been modernized to provide top-notch facilities to the boarders.

 Be sure to check out some of the other parks we have visited – Valley Park – Newtonabbey, Pickie Park -Bangor